boblefrag/Foobartory_Back/README.md

 # Foobartory

 Foobartory is an application that let you create foobars and eventualy create a factory of 30 workers.
-Creating foobar follows some rules but in a world of changes we do know those rules can change.
-Foobartory implement a rule manager that you can change when rules change.
+Creating foobars follows some rules but in a world of changes we do know those rules can change.
+Foobartory implement a rule manager that you can use when rules change.

 In the same way, new workers with new capabilities, faster or more effctive can be invented.
-Foobartory take this into account and give you easy ways to change the way workers works.
+Foobartory take this into account and give you easy ways to change how workers works.

 Of course you need bars and foos to create foobars that you will convert into new workers because what you really want is 30 workers but the real currency that make your factory efficient is time.

 In this game we take time as a currency.
-It give you the ability to run the program wth different strategies and find quickly the sweet spot to win the game the fastest way possible.
+It give you the ability to run the program wth different strategies and quickly find the sweet spot to win the game the fastest possible way.

 ## Install